arturdoruch/JsBundle/README.md

 # JsBundle

-Collection of useful JavaScript scripts.
+Collection of useful JavaScript scripts as Symfony Bundle.